Today, technological advancements shape the way news is published and received in many ways.

 Technology is changing the way news is broadcasted, take for instance snapchat stories.

-The way journalists work is pretty much the same, except for probably the type writer being swapped for computer keyboard and the production of media content.
-Even the use of phones for holding contacts has changed from the old rolodex.
+The way journalists work is pretty much the same, except for the typewriter being swapped for computer keyboard and the way news media is produced.
+Even the use of phones for holding contacts has shifted from the old rolodex.
+The internet creates opportunities for journalists to reach a wider target audience with more storytelling formats.

-Another aspect of technology changing the way professionals in the industry conduct their work is the phone hacking scandal.
-This led to the Leveson inquiry.
+Another example of technology changing the way professionals in the industry conduct their work is the phone hacking scandal which led to the Leveson inquiry.